Abnormal & Distorted Plant Growth

-The most common plant abnormalities show up as curled or cupped leaves. insects, mites, disease organisms, herbicides and weather events can lead to malformation of leaf, stem, flower and fruit tissue.
+The most common plant abnormalities show up as curled or cupped leaves.
+Insects, mites, disease organisms, herbicides and weather events can all lead to malformation of leaf, stem, flower or fruit tissue.

 Examination of the leaves is the first step in diagnosing the problem.
 Insects, such as aphids, can be seen unaided, but viruses and mites that cause distortion are often too tiny to see without a tissue analysis or microscope.
 If you suspect a virus or mite problem, you may need to send a sample to a diagnostic lab.

 Weed killers, such as 2,4-D or Weed-N-Feed, sprayed in the affected area can volatilize and drift.
 Such drifting can curl and cup the foliage on nontargeted plants.
 Weather events, such as cold temperatures when leaves are emerging from the bud, also can cause leaf malformation.